Symmetric Skip Connection Wasserstein GAN for High-Resolution Facial Image Inpainting: Results

 \subsection{Qualitative Comparisons}

-Consider the importance of visual and semantic coherence, we conducted a qualitative comparison of our test dataset.
-First, we implemented a WGAN approach with perceptual loss and Wasserstein distance.
+Consider the importance of visual and semantic coherence; we conducted a qualitative comparison of our test dataset.
+First, we implemented a WGAN approach with $L_{f}$ and $L_{w}$.
 We observed an induced pattern and pitiable colour on the images, as shown in Figure~\ref{fig:results}(d).
-We introduced dilated convolution, skip connections combined with our Wasserstein-perceptual loss function ($\boldsymbol\ell_{wp}$) to handle the induced pattern and match the luminance of the original images.
+We introduced dilated convolution, skip connections combined with end-to-end training using $L_{wp}$ to handle the induced pattern and match the luminance of the original images.